HuiranLiu/Long-distance-travel-human-mobility/README.md

 5. geo_germany.pkl
     * The file contains the information for seting up the German maps.

-* Note: the above datasets of point 3 and 5 are used in covid19 an flu heatmaps.
-For convenience, this data is provided in the 'data' folder.
+* Note: the above datasets of point 3 and 5 are used in to generate the covid19 an flu heatmaps.
+For convenience, this data is already provided in the 'data' folder.

 ### Executing program